nanoframework/nanoframework.github.io/content/stm32/flash-cube-programmer.md

 # How To Flash a target using STM32 Cube Programmer

-This is a "rough" guide on how to manually flash the firmware using STM32CubeProgrammer utility.
+This is a guide on how to manually flash the firmware using STM32CubeProgrammer utility.

-NOTE: This utility replaces the deprecated ST-Link utility and is required as a prerquisite for boards with outdated firmware.
-Outdated boards will need to use this utility to update their current boot loader firmware.
+NOTE: This utility replaces the deprecated ST-Link utility and is required as a prerquisite for boards with outdated ST-LINK firmware and certain drivers.
+Outdated boards will need to use this utility to update their current ST-Link firmware.
 Once updated, all further firmware maintentance can be carried out using the nanoFramework Firmware Flash tool [nanoff](https://github.com/nanoframework/nanoFirmwareFlasher).

 ## Install the STM32 Cube Programmer utility